High Angle View Of Warehouse With Forklift, Pallet, AGV And Cardboard Boxes

 Disclaimer

-Nomura Capital Management, LLC (“NCM”) is a registered investment adviser.
+Nomura Capital Management LLC (“NCM”) is a registered investment adviser.
 The information set forth herein, or in any of NCM’s market commentaries or similar writings or publications, is for informational purposes only and does not constitute financial, investment, tax or legal advice.
 This information is intended to be informational in nature and, by receiving this communication, you agree with its intended purpose described above.
 The views and/or strategies described in this communication may not be suitable for all investors.
 Prior to making any investment or financial decisions, an investor should seek individualized advice from personal financial, legal, tax and other professionals that consider the particular facts and circumstances of an investor’s own situation.
 All investments are subject to varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy or product referenced directly or indirectly in this communication will be profitable, perform equally to any corresponding indicated historical performance level(s), or be suitable for your portfolio.

 These materials reflect the opinion of NCM on the date of production.
 Opinions and statements of financial market trends that are based on current market conditions constitute our judgement and are subject to change without notice.
 Past performance does not guarantee future results.
 Where data is presented that is prepared by third parties, such information will be cited, and these sources have been deemed to be reliable.
 However, NCM does not independently verify or otherwise warrant the accuracy of this information.
 All investments are subject to risks, including the risk of loss of principal.